Doofenshmirtz16/Physics-Association-Website/Readme.md

 ### Innovation:

-✅ Have added the Hamburger button in the menu
+✅ Added the Hamburger button in the menu
 ✅ Added the feature of logging in (keeping the record) while someone submits the contact form which provides improved user experience.
 ✅ Website uses AJAX (Asynchronous JavaScript) to submit user messages without reloading the page ✅ Conditional code handles local vs. deployed credentials (Render vs. localhost), about this more is given below